-FSRH, BASHH and NHIVNA will launch an Advanced Clinical Practitioner (ACP) curriculum in May 2019, designed for nurses working in Sexual and Reproductive Health and HIV.
+Coming soon - FSRH, BASHH and NHIVNA will launch an Advanced Clinical Practitioner (ACP) curriculum in May 2019, designed for nurses working in Sexual and Reproductive Health and HIV.

-This curriculum has been developed as a joint project between the Faculty of Sexual & Reproductive Healthcare (FSRH), the British Association for Sexual Health & HIV (BASHH), and the National HIV Nurses Association (NHIVNA).
+Free to access, this curriculum has been developed as a joint project between the Faculty of Sexual & Reproductive Healthcare (FSRH), the British Association for Sexual Health & HIV (BASHH), and the National HIV Nurses Association (NHIVNA).